 A lot of the freelance work posted is a one-time gig

 Not always, but many times, clients are looking for a quick one-time project.
-I’ve hired hundreds of freelancers over the years for clients – mostly on Upwork.
+I’ve hired hundreds of freelancers over the years for my business and for clients – mostly on Upwork.
 While we do hire people for ongoing contracts, 75% of the time we need something done once e.g. “add registered trademark symbol to our logo” or “build this About page in static HTML.”
-If you’re looking to build an ongoing relationship with a client, it is possible, but it can take some work if you’re not in a field that lends itself to steady ongoing work (like customer service).
+If you’re looking to build an ongoing relationship with a client, it is possible, but it can take some work if you’re not in a field that lends itself to steady ongoing work (like customer service does).

 There is a cost involved with being on the platform

 The freelancing platform does take a cut of your pay.
 That’s how they make their money.
 At the time of this writing, Upwork takes 20% of your first $500 billed with a client.
 After you pass the $500 mark with the same client, it drops down to 10%.
 Still, 10% of your hard-earned money is a helluva lot compared to the 2-3% most payment processors charge if you are invoicing clients directly.

 So how do you find freelance work if not on a platform?

 I’ve mentioned that there is a ton of competition on these platforms and that you’re stuck in a position of waiting around for someone to choose you.
 Added to that you’re giving away 10-20% of your pay so why not put yourself in a situation where there is 0 competition and you get to keep far more of your paycheck.?